idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 However, what should we take as the `target` parameter and what should we return from this function?
 The first answer is straightforward: we can use the same `TypeId` mechanism to get the unique identifier for the trait.

 The second one is a little bit tricky.
-We cannot return trait object `&T`, as this function cannot have type parameters[^3].
+We cannot return a trait object `&T`, as this function cannot have type parameters[^3].
 If we cannot return a trait object, can we return... a [`TraitObject`](https://doc.rust-lang.org/1.26.2/std/raw/struct.TraitObject.html)?

 `TraitObject` is a type in the standard library which has the same memory representation as a trait object.
 It is a nightly-only struct, but it can be re-created in user code (with an assumption that layout won't change[^4]).
 However, for this exercise, we would enable the nightly feature.